-(a) Kurdistan Project
+Kurdistan Project

-Subsequent to the quarter-end, the Group entered into certain agreements with the Kurdistan Regional Government of Iraq for the development of its substantial gas resources.
+During the period, the Group entered into certain agreements with the Kurdistan Regional Government of Iraq for the development of its substantial gas resources.
 Under the terms of the Strategic Alliance Protocol, the Kurdistan Regional Government, Dana Gas, and its affiliate, Crescent Petroleum will jointly review the natural gas resources in the Kurdistan Region of Iraq with a view to the optimisation, development and utilisation of those substantial resources.
-This initiative also includes the launch of the Kurdistan Gas City, which is a major new gasutilisation industrial complex designed to promote private sector investment in a variety of gas-related industries and to benefit the country's citizens through job creation, training, and the promotion of general economic activity.
+This initiative also includes the launch of the Kurdistan Gas City, which is a major new gas-utilisation industrial complex designed to promote private sector investment in a variety of gas-related industries and to benefit the country's citizens through job creation, training, and the promotion of general economic activity.